dineshkumar741/Compressing-variant-files-/README.md

 # Compressing-variant-files-
 VCF files compression &amp; decompression

-How to decompress files and restoring them at your end:
+This repository shows how to decompress VCF files and restoring them at your end.

+Final annotated VCF files were compressed using tar and GSC to reduce file size and facilitate secure data transfer.

 # GSC (Genotype Sparse Compression):